Updated November 13, 2025

 Countries: India, United Arab Emirates; Brazil [international charges only]

 Payouts containing payments processed 5 business days prior.
-Weekend days do not count as business days.
+Business days are Monday-Friday; weekend days do not count.

 7-business-day rolling schedule